Arab League–Iran relations: Syria

 Ba'athist Syria and Iran were strategic allies.
 Syria was often called Iran's "closest ally", the Arab nationalism ideology of Syria's Baath party notwithstanding.
 During the Iran–Iraq War, Syria sided with non-Arab Iran against its enemy Iraq and was isolated by Saudi Arabia and some of the Arab countries, with the exceptions of Libya, Lebanon, Algeria, Sudan and Oman.
 Iran and Syria have had a strategic alliance ever since, partially due to their common animosity towards Saddam Hussein and coordination against the United States and Israel, until 2024.
 Syria and Iran cooperated on arms smuggling from Iran to Hezbollah in Lebanon, which borders Israel.

 On 16 June 2006, the defence ministers of Iran and Syria signed an agreement for military cooperation against what they called the "common threats" presented by Israel and the United States.
-Details of the agreement were not specified, however Syrian defense minister Najjar said "Iran considers Syria's security its own security, and we consider our defense capabilities to be those of Syria."
+Details of the agreement were not specified, however Iranian defense minister Najjar said "Iran considers Syria's security its own security, and we consider our defense capabilities to be those of Syria."
 The visit also resulted in the sale of Iranian military hardware to Syria.
 In addition to receiving military hardware, Iran has consistently invested billions of dollars into the Syrian economy.
 The Ba'athist Syrian leadership, including Former President Assad himself, belongs predominantly to the Alawite branch of Shi'a Islam.
 Iran was involved in implementing several industrial projects in Syria, including cement factories, car assembly lines, power plants, and silo construction.
 Iran also had plans to set up a joint Iranian–Syrian bank in the future.

 In February 2007, Presidents Mahmoud Ahmadinejad and Bashar al-Assad met in Tehran.
 Ahmadinejad afterwards declared that they would form an alliance to combat US and Israeli conspiracies against the Islamic world.